wimhaanstra/emproto/README.md

 doesn't work, please set `dumpDatagrams: true` in the communicator constructor `config` parameter in order to see what data is received;
 this may help in debugging.

-This library doesn't do any bluetooth; it is assumed that you have setup a WiFi connection on your wallbox using the OEM app, and it is reachable from the host where you run the library.
-Broadcast UDP packets from the wallbox should also be available to the library; if you have placed your wallbox in a separate network or VLAN, or run the library in a docker container with network separation, then ensure broadcast datagrams from the wallbox are routed to the library.
+This library doesn't do any bluetooth; it is assumed that you have set up a Wi-Fi connection on your charger using the OEM app, and it is reachable from the host where you run the library.
+Broadcast UDP packets from the charger should also be available to the library; if you have placed your charger in a separate network or VLAN, or run the library in a docker container with network separation, then ensure broadcast datagrams from the charger are routed to the library.
-While the OEM app insists on reconnecting via bluetooth regularly, that seems to be an app issue; the wallbox does in fact remain fully functional on the network once the WiFi connection is correctly configured.
+While the OEM app insists on reconnecting via bluetooth regularly, that seems to be an app issue; the charger does in fact remain fully functional on the network once the Wi-Fi connection is correctly configured.

 ## Installation